 Know Your Why:

 To get the most out of a virtual race, you need to know your why.
 It’s the same as running an in-person event.
 Why are you running a virtual race?
 Is it because your goal race was canceled?
 Do you want something to provide structure in your everyday life?
 Do you want to end your training season?
 Is it to connect with other runners and feel like you are a part of something more?
 Is it to raise money for something or a meaningful cause?
 Are you running a virtual race because it sounds fun?

 There is no right “why” to running; it just needs to be important to you.

 Find the Right Course for You:

+To get the most out of your virtual race you should pick a course that works for you.
 Everyone has their favorite types of courses.
 Maybe you like a few rolling hills or maybe you want a flat out and back.
 Whatever type of race you like, you get to choose!
-You get to choose everything from the start time, the race course, and the elevation profile.
+You get to choose everything from the start time, the racecourse, and the elevation profile.
 If you’ve always wanted to run a 5k on the treadmill, go for it!

 Don’t forget to stay safe.
 We don’t get the luxury of closed roads, so when you’re crossing, you’ll still have to wait for traffic.

 Treat your Virtual Race like an In-Person Event: